o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/ui-rm-resource-importer.md

-## Automatically Imported Resource Definitions<a name="cloud-canvas-ui-rm-resource-importer-automatically-imported"></a>
+## Automatically Imported Resource Definitions {#cloud-canvas-ui-rm-resource-importer-automatically-imported}

 Some of the existing resources that you select might be related to other resources\.
 For example, Lambda functions can respond to events from the selected triggers\.
 You can use event notifications from an Amazon S3 bucket to send alerts or trigger workflows\.
 Cloud Canvas imports the related resources for you automatically\.